kubernetes/cloud-provider-vsphere/docs/book/tutorials/deploying_cpi_and_csi_with_multi_dc_vc_aka_zones.md

 The zones implementation depends on 2 sets of vSphere tags to be used on objects, such as datacenters or clusters.
 The first is a `region` tag and the second is a `zone` tag. vSphere tags are very simply put key/value pairs that can be assigned to objects and instead of using fixed keys to denote a `region` or a `zone`, we give the end-user the ability to come up with their own keys for a `region` and `zone` in the form of vSphere Tag Catagory.
 It just allows for a level of indirection in case you already have regions and zones setup in your configuration.
 Once a key/label or vSphere Tag Category is selected for each, create a `labels:` section in the `vsphere.conf` then assign tag names for both `region` and `zone`.

+**NOTE:** If you are using CPI version 1.1.0 or earlier, please use the `INI` based cloud configuration as outlined in the [Deploying a Kubernetes Cluster on vSphere with CSI and CPI](https://github.com/kubernetes/cloud-provider-vsphere/blob/master/docs/book/tutorials/kubernetes-on-vsphere-with-kubeadm.md) documentation.

 In the example `vsphere.conf` below, `k8s-region` and `k8s-zone` was selected:

 ```bash